kuzzleio/documentation-old/src/api-documentation/controller-security/validate-credentials.md

 Validate credentials of the user with [`<kuid>`]({{ site_base_path }}guide/essentials/user-authentication/#kuzzle-user-identifier-kuid) for the specified `<strategy>`.
 This returns `true` if the provided credentials are valid, otherwise it returns an error.

-This route does not actually create or modify the user credentials.
+This route does not actually create or modify the user's credentials.
 The credentials to send will depend on the authentication plugin and the authentication strategy used.